zowe/zowe.github.io/security.md

 Projects hosted in GitHub will take advantage of the GH features providing specilal pages security advisory dedicated pages.
 **See:** https://docs.github.com/en/code-security/repository-security-advisories/creating-a-repository-security-advisory

-Zowe discloses the vulnerabilities in a timely manner while giving the user time to plan their upgrades.
-Zowe won't disclose the vulnerabilities fixed in the latest release as we respect the need for at least 45 days to decide when and how will the users upgrade Zowe.
-When a new release of Zowe is published, we will list the vulnerabilities fixed in the previous release.
-For example when we release Zowe 2.3 we will publish the list of vulnerabilities that were fixed in the 2.2 versions of Zowe.
-The issues that were fixed will be published in out [Zowe security reports](https://github.com/zowe/security-reports/blob/master/security-vulnerabilities.md) repository listing.

 #### Security updates
 By publishing security advisories, repository maintainers make it easier for their community to update package dependencies and research the impact of the security vulnerabilities.